moteutsch/Practical-OOP/article.markdown

     $app->run();

 This is the base of our Slim application.
-We `require` our Composer autoload file that we generated earlier.
+We `require` the Composer autoload file that we generated earlier.
 This autoloads the Slim library files as well as our Model code.
 Next create our service and start the PHP session, since we use the `$_SESSION` superglobal in our service.
 Finally we setup our Slim application.

 Let's create the homepage first.
 The homepage will list the quizes the user can take.
 The controller code for this is straightforward.
 Add the following by the comment in our `index.php` file.